CaoxyStar/DRL_Algorithm_Implementation/algos/Actor-Critic/README.md

 # Actor-Critic Algo

-The actor-critic algorithm can be implemented by various version, such as off-policy or on-policy, TD or MC and online or offline.
+The actor-critic algorithm can be implemented by various versions, such as off-policy or on-policy, TD or MC and online or offline.

 For the basic actor-critic algorithm, the common way is fitting the V-function by TD(low variance) or MC(unbiased), and then compute action advantage based on V-function to train actor.
 However, this version is a on-policy paradigm lacking data efficiency.